-- i.
-Members and Terms of Office - (1) The Board of Adjustment shall consist of five (5) members and two (2) alternate members, who shall be appointed by the Town Board by resolution. - (2) Members shall be Town residents or property owners within the Town.
+- Members and Terms of Office - (1) The Board of Adjustment shall consist of five (5) members and two (2) alternate members, who shall be appointed by the Town Board by resolution. - (2) Members shall be Town residents or property owners within the Town.
 Preference for appointments will be given to residents and property owner appointments shall not exceed two (2) members. - (3) The members of the Board of Adjustments shall serve in such capacity without compensation. - (4) The Town Board shall, by resolution, fill vacancies, designate alternate members, and may remove members for cause in accordance with State Statutes.
-The office of any regular member of the Board of Adjustment shall be deemed vacant if that member misses three consecutive regular meetings unless the absences are excused by the Chairperson Vacancies may be filled for the unexpired terms only.
-Members may be reappointed to successive terms without limitation.
+The office of any regular member of the Board of Adjustment shall be deemed vacant if that member misses three consecutive meetings unless the absences are excused by the Chairperson.
+Vacancies may be filled for the unexpired terms only.
+Members may be reappointed to successive terms without limitation and removed for cause in accordance with State Statutes.